 Studies have shown that music has many benefits and can even help to improve many of your child’s academic skills.
 This is because playing an instrument requires a child to read music, remember melodies and replicate them.
 All of these actions contribute towards improved cognitive abilities.
 Furthermore, listening to music is great for children’s mental health because it can be used to relax and de-stress.
 Playing an instrument can also have a calming effect on children because they must focus on timing and notes.
 This practice allows children to take a break from daily stresses and worries.

 Geocaching is a fantastic activity for all the family to get involved in.
 Geocaching is an outdoor recreational activity, in which participants use a Global Positioning System or mobile device to hide and seek containers, called “geocaches” or “caches”, at specific locations marked by coordinates.
-One of the key benefits of geocaching is that it involves being physically active.
+One of the key benefits of geocaching is that it involves being physically active, you can walk, run or scoot whilst on the hunt for caches.
 It also requires children to use their problem solving skills by following coordinates.
 Once they have found a cache they may also need to work out how to access it using further clues and puzzles.

 if you are still looking for some inspiration on things your child could get involved with outside of school the read through these 5 unique hobbies for children to see if they may spark your child’s interest.